davekinna/akg/README.md

 2. find relevant articles:
 ```
-python akg\processing.py -s -i d2025-08-12
+python akg\processing.py -s -i <top_level>
 ```
 This conducts a search for suitable articles, and saves information about them to 'asd_article_metadata.csv'.
 It doesn't download them.
-Instead, you should review 'asd_article_metadata.csv' and exclude articles that you don't want to continue with, by marking the 'exclude' column 'True'.
+Instead, you should review 'asd_article_metadata.csv' and exclude articles that you don't want to continue with, by marking the 'Exclude' column 'TRUE'.

 3. retrieve more article metadata, abstracts and the supplementary data files (tables of data) that will eventually form the graph:
 ```